Alternatives to studying abroad during the pandemic

 Here are a few cards that we recommend for those studying abroad:

-- The Chase Sapphire Preferred® Card offers 2X points on all travel and dining purchases plus no foreign transaction fees.
+- The Chase Sapphire Preferred® Card offers 2X points on travel and 3x points on dining purchases plus no foreign transaction fees.
 The annual fee is $95.
-Plus, you earn 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+Plus, you earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 That equals $1,000 in travel rewards when you redeem through the Chase Ultimate Rewards travel portal.
 You can even get more value if you transfer points to Chase travel partners like United or Hyatt.

 - The United℠ Explorer Card offers a $0 annual fee for the first year, then an annual fee of $95 per year after that.
-You can also earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months from account opening, 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
+You can also earn up to 70,000 miles.
+Earn 60,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.
+Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first six months your account is open. ; 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
 There are also no foreign transaction fees on this card.

 - The American Express® Gold Card offers a welcome bonus of 60,000 Membership Rewards® points after spending $4,000 on purchases in the first 6 months of account opening.
-You’ll earn 4X points at restaurants worldwide and 4X points at U.S. supermarkets (on up to $25,000 in purchases per calendar year; then 1X).
-The card has no foreign transaction fees (see rates & fees) and you’ll also enjoy up to a $100 airline fee credit per calendar year for incidental fees at one selected airline.
+You’ll earn 4X points at restaurants and 4X points at U.S. supermarkets (on up to $25,000 in purchases per calendar year; then 1X).
+The card has no foreign transaction fees (see rates & fees).

 While having a travel card is great for earning points and travel rewards, it’s also a smart way to build credit.
 A positive credit history can be important to potential employers when students graduate from college.
 It can also play a part in getting approved for an apartment or buying that first car.
 Building credit early can open the door to much more than making purchases, and starting young helps build a strong credit history.